MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** If this setting is enabled, you can specify the amount of time that elapses after updates are installed before a forced computer restart occurs.

 #### Automatic Updates detection frequency
 Specifies the hours that Windows uses to determine how long to wait before checking for available updates.
 The exact wait time is determined by using the hours specified here minus 0 to 20 percent of the hours specified.
-For example, if this policy is used to specify a 20-hour detection frequency, all clients to which this policy is applied check for updates anywhere between 16 and 20 hours.
+For example, if this policy is used to specify a 20-hour detection frequency, all clients to which this policy applies check for updates anywhere between 16 and 20 hours.

 |Supported on|Excluding|
 |---------|-------|